Lalitavistara Sūtra: Historical context

 In the early 20th century, P. L. Vaidya believed that the finished Sanskrit text dated to the 3rd century AD.

 The text is also said to be a compilation of various works by no single author and includes materials from the Sarvastivada and the Mahayana traditions.

+In its account of the first sermon the sutra gives the four realities without the term āryasatya, reading ayaṃ duḥkhasamudaya iti and ayaṃ duḥkhanirodha iti where the Pali has ariyasaccaṃ; the Mūlasarvāstivāda Saṅghabhedavastu does use it.
+Eng Jin Ooi and Peter Skilling treat the passage, with the Mahāvastu and the Mūlasarvāstivādin Vinaya, as the Sanskrit parallel to the twelvefold Pali formulation inscribed on Dvaravati-period wheels of the law in Thailand.

 Concerning the origins of the text, the Dharmachakra Translation Committee states:

 This scripture is an obvious compilation of various early sources, which have been strung together and elaborated on according to the Mahāyāna worldview.
 As such this text is a fascinating example of the ways in which the Mahāyāna rests firmly on the earlier tradition, yet reinterprets the very foundations of Buddhism in a way that fit its own vast perspective.
 The fact that the text is a compilation is initially evident from the mixture of prose and verse that, in some cases, contains strata from the very earliest Buddhist teachings and, in other cases, presents later Buddhist themes that do not emerge until the first centuries of the common era.
 Previous scholarship on The Play in Full (mostly published in the late nineteenth and early twentieth centuries) devoted much time to determining the text’s potential sources and their respective time periods, although without much success. [...]
 Although this topic clearly deserves further study, it is interesting to note that hardly any new research on this sūtra has been published during the last sixty years.
 As such the only thing we can currently say concerning the sources and origin of The Play in Full is that it was based on several early and, for the most part, unidentified sources that belong to the very early days of the Buddhist tradition.